Viceroy: Spanish Empire

-The title was originally used by the Crown of Aragon, where, beginning in the 14th century, it referred to the Spanish governors of Sardinia and Corsica.
-After the unification, at the end of the 15th century, later kings of Spain came to appoint numerous viceroys to rule over various parts of the increasingly vast Spanish Empire in Europe, the Americas, and overseas elsewhere.
+The title was originally used only in Catalonia by the House of Barcelona, and was applied later to the Crown of Aragon, referring at the beginning of the 14th century to the governors of Sardinia and Corsica.
+At the end of the 15th century, Christopher Columbus explicitly required to the kings of Spain to be appointed viceroy of the lands he might discover, this being formulated in the Capitulations.
+Later in the 16th Century numerous viceroys ruled over various parts of the increasingly vast Spanish Empire, which reached Europe, the Americas, and overseas elsewhere.

 In Spanish ruled Europe

-In Europe, until the 18th century, the Habsburg crown appointed viceroys of Aragon, Valencia, Catalonia, Navarre, Portugal during the brief period known as the Iberian Union, Sardinia, Sicily, and Naples.
+In Europe, until the 18th century, the Habsburg crown appointed viceroys of Catalonia, Aragon, Valencia, Navarre, Portugal during the brief period known as the Iberian Union, Sardinia, Sicily, and Naples.
 With the ascension of the House of Bourbon to the Spanish throne, the historic Aragonese viceroyalties were replaced by new captaincies general.
 At the end of War of the Spanish Succession, the Spanish monarchy was shorn of its Italian possessions.
 These Italian territories, however, continued to have viceroys under their new rulers for some time; Naples until 1734, Sicily until 1816 and Sardinia until 1848.